Back up the SnapCenter Plug-in for VMware vSphere MySQL database

 All inputs are saved when you enter them.
 When the backup retention number is reached, older backups are deleted when new backups are performed.

-Repository backup names have the prefix “nsm” or “SC_Quartz”.
-Because the repository restore function looks for those prefixes, you should not change them.
+Repository backups are named "backup-<date>".
+Because the repository restore function looks for the "backup" prefix, you should not change it.